nuodb/nuodb-helm-charts/stable/license/README.md

 kubectl cp <nuodb.lic path on local host> <AP-pod-name>:/tmp/nuodb.lic kubectl exec <AP-pod-name> -- nuocmd set license --license-file /tmp/nuodb.lic
 ```
-NOTE:
+> **NOTE**:
-Since the license is stored in the key-value store of the Raft state and is replicated automatically to all APs, run `nuocmd set license` on any one AP in the domain.
+> Since the license is stored in the key-value store of the Raft state and is replicated automatically to all APs, run `nuocmd set license` on any one AP in the domain.